 I’ve prepared 11 Tips to help you decide on where to stay in Okinawa.
 Read these tips to avoid incurring excessive charges and unnecessary inconveniences.

 Alright, that’s it.
-Hope this list of 21 Things to know Before Visiting Okinawa is useful in your travel planning.
+Hope this list of 22 Things to Know Before Visiting Okinawa is useful in your travel planning.
 Don’t forget to share this with your friends or family by clicking the share button on left or after this post.

 Let’s chat again soon.
 I’ll be sharing my travel itineraries, tips and budget next.
-If you like to get notified of my new posts, you can click the button below to subscribe, or connect with me through facebook or instagram.
-See you!
+If you like to get notified of newly-published travel stories, just click the button below to subscribe.
+I’ll even give you some free and exclusive stuff.
+See you there!SUBSCRIBE